-What is succession planning?
-This is a strategy for identifying and developing people within your organization who can move up if a key employee suddenly leaves.
+What is succession planning in an organization?
+This is a strategy for identifying and developing people who can move up if a key employee suddenly leaves.

-The succession planning process addresses the inevitable changes that occur when leaders resign, retire, are fired, get sick, or die.
-It ensures that the business will continue to run smoothly by identifying and training high-potential employees for key management roles.
+Succession plans are used to address the inevitable changes that occur when leaders resign, retire, are fired, get sick, or die.
+They make sure the business will continue to run smoothly by identifying and training high-potential employees for key management roles.

 Succession planning is a critical but often overlooked process, and all companies need it.
 It's also a manageable event — not a major organizational crisis.